Aromatherapy Smelling Salts Bowl

 - Small Glass Condiment Bowl

 - These small smelling salt bowls can be picked up, placed several inches from your nose and inhaled, giving you a much stronger aroma at the times that you need it.
-Be sure, however, not to allow the concentrated essential oils to touch your skin or nose.
+Be sure, however, not to inhale the actual particles of salt and do not allow the concentrated essential oils to touch your skin or nose.

 - These salts are not intended for medical treatment or to revive someone who has become unconscious.